-As discussed in Section One, the effects of COVID and the resulting downturn are highly uneven, with effects being substantial on the poor and vulnerable groups (including casual workers, informal sectors, etc.) Moreover, the crisis' effects are uneven in their sectorial impact where some sectors have been harshly hit when compared to others (including tourism and readymade garments industries).
-Hence, people working in such sectors are likely to be more negatively affected than people in other sectors.
-Such sectors are of extreme economic importance for several countries in the region especially in terms of employment effects implying that the negative impact is likely to be substantial on loss of income, poverty, and hence FS (among such countries are Egypt, Morocco, Tunisia, and Lebanon) (World Bank, 2021; World Bank Group, 2020).
+As discussed in section one, the effects of COVID-19 and the resulting downturn are highly uneven, with effects being substantial on the poor and vulnerable groups (including casual workers, informal sectors...etc.).
+Moreover, the effects of the crisis are uneven in their sectorial impact; some sectors have been harshly hit compared to others (including tourism and readymade garments industries).
+Such sectors are of extreme economic importance for several countries in the region, especially in terms of employment, implying that the negative impact is likely to be substantial in terms of loss of income, poverty, and hence FS (among such countries are Egypt, Morocco, Tunisia, and Lebanon) (World Bank, 2021; World Bank Group, 2020).

-Political Instability and reluctant reforms
+Political instability and reluctant reforms

-Among the three main pillars of FS, namely two (availability and affordability of food) were always among the slogans that were raised during the different uprisings that started in 2010 onwards, indicating the severity of the problem and its historical political and economic dimensions.
-Paradoxically, the existing regimes before the uprisings have had food subsidy programs enacted, however, were not capable of ensuring FS in reasonable terms to their citizens.
+Among the three main pillars of FS, two (availability and affordability of food) were always among the slogans raised during the different uprisings that started in 2010 onwards, indicating the severity of the problem and its historical political and economic dimensions.
+Paradoxically, the existing regimes had food subsidy programs enacted before the uprisings.
+However, they were not capable of ensuring FS in reasonable terms.
 Political instability has a direct link to FI in various dimensions.
-For example, encroachment of urbanization on agricultural land in Egypt intensified in the aftermath of January 2011 revolution making use of the weak subsequent governments, lack of security, and absence of rule of law.
-About 62,000 hectare of agricultural land was lost in the 3 years after the revolution, a two-third increase than the normal annual loss bringing up extreme pressures on FS (Mandour, 2017).
+For example, the encroachment of urbanization on agricultural land in Egypt intensified in the aftermath of Egypt's January 2011 revolution, making use of the weak subsequent governments, lack of security, and absence of rule of law.
+About 62,000 hectares of agricultural land were lost in the three years after the revolution, a two-third increase than the normal annual loss, thereby bringing up extreme pressures on FS (Mandour, 2017).